unprovable/PastyPass/README.md

 1. Go to `about:debugging`
 1. click 'Load Temporary Add-on'
+1. Navigate to the `build/` directory and choose the extension zip file.
 1. The extension is now enabled

 The only problem with this is that you'll have to reload it every time you restart the browser.
 This will, ofc, change if and when it gets sent up to any platform.